tab1-web/faq/docs/support/rules.md

     - :material-close: This also means that you cannot use multiple devices to set up shops or send items to yourself.
         - :material-mail: Use the **Mail System** or **Freight Service** if on the same account, to transfer.
-- :material-wifi: Multiple people on the **same network** are permitted as long as:
+- :material-wifi: Multiple people on the **same network** are allowed as long as:
     - :material-numeric-1-circle: Each person controls **only one character**
     - :material-shield-check: Each person is **able to solve captchas**